-Students at College of Saint Mary are provided a copy of the Code of Conduct annually in the form of a link on the Student Development and Success webpage of www.csm.edu.
-Students are responsible for having read and abiding by the provisions of the Code of Conduct, Student Handbook, Residence Life Handbook, and Academic Handbook.
+Students at College of Saint Mary are provided a copy of the Student Code of Conduct annually in the form of a link on the Student Life webpage of www.csm.edu.
+Students are responsible for having read and abiding by the provisions of the Student Code of Conduct, Student Handbook, Residence Life Handbook, and Academic Handbook.

 The College expects its students to conduct themselves as responsible citizens and to comply with all College policies.
-Conduct that is unbecoming of a College student; that adversely affects the College community, mission or reputation; or that violated College policies may result in a student's required participation in the student conduct process, regardless of whether or not such conduct occurs on College premises.
+Conduct that is unbecoming of a college student; that adversely affects the College community, mission or reputation; or that violated College policies may result in a student's required participation in the student conduct process, regardless of whether or not such conduct occurs on college premises.

-The Code of Conduct and the student conduct process apply to the conduct of individual students, both undergraduate and graduate, and all CSM-affiliated student organizations.
+The Student Code of Conduct and the student conduct process apply to the conduct of individual students, both undergraduate and graduate, and all CSM-affiliated student organizations.
 For the purposes of this document, CSM considers an individual to be a student when an offer of admission has been extended and thereafter as long as the student has a continuing educational interest in CSM.

-The CSM student conduct process is an educational process designed to resolves matters concerned student conduct within the framework of students' rights and responsibilities pursuant to College policies.
+The CSM student conduct process is an educational process designed to resolves matters concerned student conduct within the framework of students' rights and responsibilities pursuant to college policies.
 The College strives to provide a fundamentally fair, equitable, and educational process for all participants.
-Student conduct proceedings are not a legal process, and is not intended to duplicate legal proceedings.
+Student conduct proceedings are not a legal process and is not intended to duplicate legal proceedings.
 Therefore, legal counsel within the student conduct process is not appropriate or permitted unless it is heard within the context of the college's Title IX policy.
+Within the conduct process, the university uses a preponderance of evidence model which means a determination is made based on a reasonable person's assessment of "more likely than not".